jeff-eng/image-processing-api/README.md

     - `npm run lint`

 ## Endpoints
+- `/`
+  - this endpoint is the index page with instructions on how exactly to use Image Processing API.
-- `/api`
+- `/api/images?filename=filename&width=width&height=height`
-- `/api/images?filename=filename&width=width&height=height` where filename, width, and height are user-supplied inputs for the query string parameters.
+  - filename, width, and height are user-supplied inputs for the query string parameters.
   - Example: `/api/images?filename=fjord&width=150&height=150`

 ## Technologies Used